-- 4.7.1 The windsurfing and kite-surfing programmes and rentals shall be conducted under the tutelage of a suitably trained and qualified operator/instructor. - 4.7.2 Any area used for preliminary teaching shall be a buoyed zoned area. - 4.7.3 Surfers shall be informed of the limits of the sailing area. - 4.7.4 Surfers shall be given relevant safety briefing prior to the activity. - 4.7.5 A suitable buoyancy aid shall be provided and correctly fitted to the surfer prior to entering the water.

-4.7.6 "Recall Signals" shall be clearly demonstrated to all users prior to surfing.
-4.7.7 Participants shall be advised to stay in close range of the instructor/ facilitator.
-4.7.8 Operators shall ensure that there is a reliable observer on the beach at all times while surfers are in the water.
-4.7.9 A dedicated rescue safety craft shall be available for immediate use whilst facilities are in operation.
-Pedalos/Pedal Vessels 4.8 4.8.1 Pedalos/pedal vessels shall have attachments for lifting and towing.
+- 4.7.1 The windsurfing and kite-surfing programmes and rentals shall be conducted under the tutelage of a suitably trained and qualified operator/instructor. - 4.7.2 Any area used for preliminary teaching shall be a buoyed zoned area. - 4.7.3 Surfers shall be informed of the limits of the sailing area. - 4.7.4 Surfers shall be given relevant safety briefing prior to the activity. - 4.7.5 A suitable buoyancy aid shall be provided and correctly fitted to the surfer prior to entering the water. - 4.7.6 "Recall Signals" shall be clearly demonstrated to all users prior to surfing. - 4.7.7 Participants shall be advised to stay in close range of the instructor/facilitator. - 4.7.8 Operators shall ensure that there is a reliable observer on the beach at all times while surfers are in the water. - 4.7.9 A dedicated rescue safety craft shall be available for immediate use whilst facilities are in operation.

+2020 Grenada Tourism Authority (Tourist Accommodation SRO.
+63 and Tourism Enterprise) Regulations 4.8 Pedalos/Pedal Vessels 4.8.1 Pedalos/pedal vessels shall have attachments for lifting and towing.
 4.8.2 Participants shall be given safety instructions and be taught emergency signals prior to entering the water.
 4.8.3 A record of users shall be kept.
 4.8.4 All equipment shall be kept in good condition and maintenance logged.
 4.8.5 The zoning system shall be explained to the users prior to their departure.
 4.8.6 Pedalos/pedal vessels participants shall operate a safe distance from swimmers.
-4.8.7 A suitable buoyancy aid shall be provided and correctly fitted to the pedalos/ pedal vessel participant.
-4.9 Personal Water Crafts (PWC) - Motorised 4.9.1 All participants who operate a PWC shall comply with the Power Craft Act

-Cap 247 and SRO 26 of 2002.

-There shall be a designated area for operation.
+4.8.7 A suitable buoyancy aid shall be provided and correctly fitted to the pedalos/pedal vessel participant.
+4.9 Personal Water Crafts (PWC) - Motorised 4.9.1 All participants who operate a PWC shall comply with the Power Craft Act Cap 247 and SRO 26 of 2002.
+4.9.2 There shall be a designated area for operation.
+4.9.3 At the beginning of the operation water sports personnel shall provide the participant with information on riding methods, location of the instructor, off limit areas, and other relevant information.
+4.9.4 The operator reserves the right to exercise his/her discretion to refuse a client from participating in the watersport activity.
+4.9.5 All watersports participants shall be fitted with safety equipment including floatation device.
+4.9.6 Participants shall be given the opportunity to familiarise themselves with the craft prior to departure persons engaged in water activities.